GhostKellz/ghostlang/docs/grove-integration.md

 ### Grammar Not Loading
 - Verify grammar files are in correct location
-- Check that grammar was built successfully
+- Check that grammar was built successfully with tree-sitter 25.0
 - Ensure Grove language registry includes Ghostlang
+- Verify `tree-sitter.json` is present and valid
+- Check ABI version compatibility (should be 15)

 ### Syntax Highlighting Issues
 - Verify `highlights.scm` query file is valid
 - Check for syntax errors in grammar definition
-- Ensure Grove can access query files
+- Ensure Grove can access query files specified in tree-sitter.json
+- Validate tree-sitter.json query paths are correct

 ### Performance Issues
 - Large files may cause parsing delays
+- Tree-sitter 25.0 ABI 15 includes performance improvements
-- Consider implementing incremental parsing
+- Use incremental parsing features (built into tree-sitter 25.0)
 - Profile grammar rules for efficiency

+### Tree-sitter 25.0 Migration Issues
+- Ensure tree-sitter.json exists with proper format
+- Verify ABI version 15 is set in Grove config
+- Check that all query files are listed in tree-sitter.json
+- Rebuild grammar after updating to 25.0

 ## Advanced Features